babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Email Cloud SDK for Node.js.md

 - Add or extract attachments to & from email messages.
 - Process iCalendar, MAPI & VCard file types.
 - Supports AI functionalities:
   - Business card recognition.
   - Parse and handle personal names.

+## New Features in Version 20.3.0

+- Ability to determine whether an email address is disposable or not.
+- Ability to create virtual multi-account to search, fetch and delete messages from several accounts at the same time.

+For the detailed notes, please visit [Aspose.Email Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/emailcloud/Aspose.Email+Cloud+20.3+Release+Notes).

 ## Read & Write

 **Email:** MSG, EML
 **Web:** HTML, MHTML